Bobby Rogers: Personal life and death

 On December 18, 1963, Rogers married Wanda Young of Inkster, Michigan, a member of Motown group the Marvelettes.
 Together they had a son Robert Rogers III and a daughter Bobbae.
 Rogers and Young divorced in 1975 after twelve years of marriage.
 In 1981, Rogers married Joan Hughes on his forty-first birthday.
 The wedding ceremony was officiated by the Reverend Cecil Franklin, the brother of Aretha Franklin at Detroit's historic New Bethel Baptist Church.
 Bobby and Joan had two children before their marriage, daughters Gina and Kimberly.
 In his final years, Rogers divided his residence between his primary dwelling in Southfield, Michigan, a northern suburb of Detroit, and a Beverly Hills, California pied-à-terre.

-Rogers died on March 3, 2013, at the age of 73, due to complications of diabetes.
+Rogers died on March 3, 2013, at the age of 73, due to complications from diabetes.
 Nine days later, on March 12, 2013, on their website, The Rock and Roll Hall of Fame paid tribute to Bobby with the article, "Remembering Bobby Rogers of The Miracles".